General Education Requirements

 - Transfer students are required to take or transfer approximately 60 SH of credits outside of their major program requirements.

-- Transfer students should have at least one course (3 semester hours) in each of the seven general education Areas of Knowledge – Culture and Foreign Language, History, Literature, Mathematics, Natural Science, Social and Behavioral Sciences, and The Fine Arts (minimum of 21 semester hours).
+- Transfer students should have at least one course (3 semester hours) in each of the seven general education Areas of Knowledge – Foreign Language or Culture, History, Literature, Mathematics, Natural Science, Social and Behavioral Sciences, and The Fine Arts (minimum of 21 semester hours).

 - Transfer students with less than 60 hours of general education transfer credit and who have met all seven Areas of Knowledge will work with advisors to determine if there is a need to enhance any of the skills defined by the general education learning outcomes and to select courses.